Breiðamerkurjökull: the Glacier Behind Jökulsárlón

 Jökulsárlón glacier lagoon fed by Breiðamerkurjökull, with icebergs floating in blue water

-Breiðamerkurjökull is the glacier behind Iceland's most iconic natural attraction.
-As this massive outlet of Vatnajökull retreats, it calves icebergs into Jökulsárlón—a deep glacial lagoon that has grown dramatically over the past century.
-These icebergs eventually drift to the ocean and wash up on Diamond Beach, where they glitter on black volcanic sand.
+Breiðamerkurjökull is the glacier behind Jökulsárlón, one of Iceland's best-known natural attractions.
+As this large outlet of Vatnajökull retreats, it calves icebergs into the deep glacial lagoon, which has expanded greatly over the past century.
+The icebergs eventually drift to the ocean and wash up on Diamond Beach, where they glitter on black volcanic sand.

 Best for